open-mmlab/mmpretrain/docs/en/get_started.md

 ## Verify the installation

-To verify whether MMClassification is installed correctly, we provide some sample codes to run an inference demo.
+To verify whether MMPretrain is installed correctly, we provide some sample codes to run an inference demo.

 Option (a).
 If you install mmpretrain from the source, just run the following command: